Ultihamed/Javascript_Notes/2_Scope_and_Closures.md

 ## Closures

-- Closure is all around you in **Javascript**, you just have to recognize and embrace it.
+- Closure is all around you in **JavaScript**, you just have to recognize and embrace it.
 - You do not even really have to intentionally create closures to take advantage of them.
 - Consider and remember: